telerik/reporting-docs/quickstart/visual-studio-solution-structure.md

 ## Visual Studio Solution Structure

-In case you choose to use the Visual Studio Report Designer and store your reports as .NET classes, the most efficient way to structure your           reporting solution is to first create a class library that contains your reports.
+In case you choose to use the Visual Studio Report Designer and store your reports as.NET classes, the most efficient way to structure your           reporting solution is to first create a class library that contains your reports.
 Then you can reference that class library in applications that view the reports.
 You can have any number of Windows or Web viewing applications which are re-using the same class library.
 This solution structure decouples your program logic from the report and its data.

 In the example solution below "MyReportSolution" there are three projects.